ultraprofissionais/FreeBSD/netflow/README.md

 To use these files, just place them in their respective locations and give execution permission.

+First, we need to load some kernel modules at boot time – to do this we need to add the following lines to your /boot/loader.conf file:

+netgraph_load="YES"
+ng_ether_load="YES"
+ng_socket_load="YES"
+ng_ksocket_load="YES"
+ng_tee_load="YES"
+ng_netflow_load="YES"

+You can load these now without having to reboot by typing:

+kldload netgraph ng_ether ng_socket ng_ksocket ng_tee ng_netflow

 Step-by-step:
 1) Download the files